J4n-M44rt3n/J4n-M44rt3n_github.io/_posts/2017-02-26-J4n-M44rt3n's-projects.md

 [Acrylate enclosure vector file](https://github.com/J4n-M44rt3n/J4n-M44rt3n_github.io/blob/master/images/slime-mold-enclosure-3mm-acrylate-350x665.svg "foor die laser cutter")
 #
 **Arena experiment**<BR>
 Slime molds have been asked to help out with optimization problems.
 Such problems are computationally hard for us, but [slime molds have them for breakfast](https://www.wired.com/2010/01/slime-mold-grows-network-just-like-tokyo-rail-system/).
 I want to introduce the ever-curious slime mold to the field of sociology.
 The challenge is this: It is easy to get around by train within the Netherlands or Belgium, but very time consuming to get from place to place between those countries.
 I will let the slime mold forage on a map of Belgium and the Netherland, with train stations in major cities reperesented by oat flakes.
 I think it will faithfully reproduce the railroad network within these countries, and fastly *improve* connectivity between them.
-If this works out, it means that slime molds can be used to identify adversity between groups of people, reflected in a lack of infrastructure that would be needed to share resources.
+If this works out, it means that slime molds can be used to identify adversity between groups of people, by highlighting a *lack* of infrastructure that would be needed to share resources.
 <BR><BR><a href="#top">*top of page*</a>
 #
 # to be continued<a id="tbc"></a><BR>